HPC-dev-acc/mario-demo/docs/10-requirement.md

 # Requirements

-_Updated for v2.16.0: Added a Trunk NPC that moves from left to right without collisions._
+_Updated for v2.16.1: Trunk NPC walk animation displays and no longer collides with the player._

 ## URS
 - **URS-001: Start menu and language choice**